SuzukaDev/suzukadev.github.io/content/articles/manuals/szk-krita-pixel-art-suite/index.md

 {{< img_caption "index-painting-tutorial-1.png" >}}

 {{< box_info >}}
-Note: It is preferable if the drawing already has crisp, hard edges, since Index Painting tends to generate smooth soft edges in the silhouettes (which is not desirable for Pixel Art).
+Note: It is preferable if the drawing already has **crisp/hard edges**, since Index Painting tends to generate smooth soft edges in the silhouettes (which is not desirable for Pixel Art).
 {{< /box_info >}}

 Press the button ***Index Painting***, in the Index Painting Tab: